The Training Experience

 - The final phase of training will allow you to consolidate your competence and develop specialist skills in an area of interest or possible future career options.
 You should be a respected member of the public health network, developing a strong reputation outside of your host organisation as well as with senior people in house.
 You will develop a convincing track record of delivery of public health outcomes.

 Teaching and Research

 All Public Health Specialists should be able to carry out disciplined investigations and to analyse and interpret data.
 These abilities are fundamental to all of their specialist work.
-They should also be competent in communication, in person-to-person and small group discussions, in talking to various types of audience, and in written resentations.
+They should also be competent in communication, in person-to-person and small group discussions, in talking to various types of audience, and in written presentations.
 These skills of communication and investigation are basic to teaching and research, and conversely experience in teaching and research will enhance and develop the skills.
-Therefore, these are important aspects of training for all Public Health Specialists
+Therefore, these are important aspects of training for all Public Health Specialists.

 Trainees with special interests or career intentions in a particular branch of Public Health practice many undertake attachments to other accredited organisations in order to gain relevant experience.